arjavsharma91/decoint-IEEE-1788.1-2017/usage.md

 ## 2. Basic `Interval` Initialization

- A standard interval represents a closed, connected set of real numbers [a, b] where a ≤ b.
+ A standard interval represents a closed, connected set of real numbers [a, b].
 You can define them by passing the lower and upper bounds independently.

 ```python
 from decoint import Interval